 Situated in the heart of a beautiful and historic city, the University of Lincoln has established an international reputation for the quality of its teaching and research.
 Lincoln is ranked 22nd overall in the UK in The Guardian University Guide 2019, and is a top 50 UK university in the Complete University Guide 2019.

 Lincoln was awarded Gold – the highest standard possible - in the national Teaching Excellence Framework (TEF) 2017, an independent assessment of teaching quality in UK higher education.
 This award reflects our exciting teaching methods, great support for students and excellent employment outcomes.

-In the National Student Survey 2017, students rated the University of Lincoln among the best in the country for overall student satisfaction, placing the University 8th in the UK for academic support, learning resources and learning community with several courses placed number one overall for their subject areas.
+In the National Student Survey (NSS) 2018, students rated the University of Lincoln among the best in the country for overall student satisfaction, placing the University 8th in the UK.
 Lincoln was also named in the UK’s top ten for postgraduate and international student satisfaction in the Whatuni Student Choice Awards 2017.